File for less and get more.

 I want to draw up my own last will.
 How can I do that?

-You can buy software to make a will, or you can fill out a form to create a will online.
+You can buy software to make a will.
 Make sure you use a tool specifically for your state.
 Follow all the instructions with the software or online tool.

 Don’t try to just wing it by typing something up or writing it on scratch paper.
 Your will is more important than that.